What is MRSA?

 Northland is a massive hub for MRSA.
 We have nearly twice the rate of infection as the national average.
 At the doctors and in schools we see the infection far too often.

-· Reduce the rates of MRSA in vulnerable areas
+· Reduced the rates of MRSA in vulnerable areas

-· Provide easy to understand information about the effects of MRSA and its treatment
+· Provided easy to understand information about the effects of MRSA and its treatment

-· Improve the quality of life for whanau who are affected by MRSA
+· Improved the quality of life for whanau who are affected by MRSA